Which national park’s scene will reign supreme?

 As the Delta’s expanse floods and transforms into fertile wetland plains, an incredible amount of wildlife migrates from all over the Kalahari region to enjoy this African eden.

 Most large African animals can be seen during the winter months (June – October); elephants, hippos, wildebeest, giraffe, nile crocodile, leopards, game animals, zebra, warthog, and baboons to name a few.
 Great populations of the Brown and Spotted Hyenas are also present here, and the endangered African Wild Dog still thrives in the area.

 One of the biggest reasons to visit the Okavango Delta is the bird watching opportunities.
 With over 400 species recorded, the region transforms into a bird-watcher’s paradise in the rainy months!

 Chobe National Park

-Overall, the best time to visit Chobe National Park is during the dry season (April to October).
-As the heat begins to parch water sources in other areas, thousands of animals begin to make their way to the Chobe River to drink.
+The best time to visit Chobe National Park is during the dry season (April to October).
+As the heat begins to parch water sources in other areas, thousands of animals make their way to the Chobe River to drink.

 If you can stand the intense heat of the day, game viewing peaks in August – October, when more water-dependent animals remain near the river.
 Beware, as days out on the plains can become quite hot, while the temperature can drop to around zero degrees in the evening.

-Ironically, it’s during Botswana’s dry winter months (May – October) that the waters of the Okavango Delta swell to more than three times their normal levels.
+Ironically, during Botswana’s dry winter months (May – October), the Okavango Delta’s waters swell to more than three times their normal levels.
 The sudden abundance of live-saving water and food beckons animals from far and wide, creating one of Africa’s greatest concentrations of wildlife in one region (and your best safari experience ever).

-As with Chobe, bird-watching is best during the second rainy season (November – April) for newborn animals and migratory birds.
+As with Chobe, bird-watching is best for newborn animals and migratory birds during the second rainy season (November – April).

 What to do